samsangeeth/Marvin-Automation-Task/README.md

 - All the spec files created are listed under the `e2e` folder.
 - The `pages` folder contains the objects for each individual page of the application wrt to POM.
-- The `util` folfer contains genericFunction and other generic actions that can be used throught the project.
+- The `util` folder contains genericFunction and other generic actions that can be used throught the project.
 - All the custom commands implemented are added under `commands.js`.
 - The `cypress.env.json` file has been created to handle all the environment variables.